Mohamadaliibrahim/lib_ft/README.md

 5. Open a pull request.
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Make sure to customize the links and repository details to match your own GitHub repository and project specifics.